kasperserzysko/korki/README.md

   - email notifications,
   - CRUD operations on adverts,
   - messaging between users,
-  - searching adverts by up to 7 parameters
+  - searching adverts by up to 7 parameters.
+  - files uploading

 ## How To Use